Desunovu/fastapi-mongodb-blog/README.md

-# Development of a Blog using FastAPI, SQLAlchemy, and Strawberry
+# Blog development using Fast API and MongoDB

 ## Description

-The objective of this educational endeavor is to create a blog through the implementation of contemporary technologies, tailored for crafting web applications in the Python language.
+The purpose of this educational project is to create a blog using technologies for creating web applications in Python.
 ## Technology Stack

 - **Programming Language**: Python
 - **Web Frameworks**: FastAPI
-- **ORM**: SQLAlchemy
-- **GraphQL API**: Strawberry
-- **Database**: MongoDB, PostgreSQL
+- **Database**: MongoDB
-- **Frontend**: React
+- **Frontend**: _Not selected yet_

 ## Project Functionality